May 7, 2018 | By: Anonymous

 Categories: Family Support

-The American Speech-Language-Hearing Association (ASHA) defines augmentative and alternative communication (AAC) as: "All methods of communication other than oral speech used to communicate wants, needs, desires, thoughts, and ideas."
+The American Speech-Language-Hearing Association defines augmentative and alternative communication (AAC) as "all methods of communication other than oral speech used to communicate wants, needs, desires, thoughts and ideas."

-If communication is difficult for your child, they may benefit from AAC.
+If verbal communication is hard for your child, they may benefit from AAC.

 Where do you start?

-It is important to start using AAC as early as possible—you are never too old to begin.
-Start now.
+It’s important to start using AAC as early as possible, but you’re never too old to begin.
 A good first step is an AAC evaluation.
+Some places you can get one are:

-Most AAC is paid through a third party.
-There are options to afford AAC.
-Here are some examples:
+Most AAC is paid through a third party, such as:

 Learn more about Assistive Technology and Adaptive Equipment for children with disabilities.